Tubbz-alt/betsapi-gitbook/docs/pricing.md

 ### Volume Packages

-By default all apis are limited with 3600 requests per hour. you can buy **Volume Packages** to increases the hourly rate limitation.
+By default all APIs are limited with 3600 requests per hour. you can buy **Volume Packages** to increases the hourly rate limitation.

 **It does not provide any API acess.**